dhirajkhodade/dhirajkhodade/README.md

 ### Hi there, I'm [Dhiraj][githubpage]
 A Full Stack Developer | Cloud Engineer from India, currently working in Tokyo.
-## I'm Tech Addict | Art Lover | Software Developer !
+## I'm a Technophile | Art Lover | Software Developer !
+- 💻 I'm currently working as full stack developer and AWS cloud engineer building end to end aspects of web applications including DevOps (IaC)
 - 🔭 I’m currently working on AWS CDK!
-- 🌱 I’m currently learning everything I can 🤣
-- 🥅 2021 Goals: Contribute more to github
+- 🥅 2022 Goals: Contribute more to github
 - ⚡ I love to learn new things and follow new technology trends and draw

 ### Connect with me: